 This is the website to support the book I published recently should you have further questions or have a problem finding the little gems that I have provided.
 You will also be able to interact with others who have suggestions on how to make better use of Ancestry.com and Family Tree Maker.

 You may also find two additional books, one of which I placed online and still working on the other.
 I’m working on these for my two aunts and expect the demand for each to eclipse my initial offering.
 These are:

 2. Barnwood and Lace

 This new e-book includes a collection of stories and poems created over the years, many of which have been published in several periodicals and online publications.
-For the past three years she has contributed a story each month to the “Old Tennessee Valley Magazine”.
-More recently she has been contributing articles to a series for OTV called “Welcome to The World of a Geriatric Caregiver” finding among all the weariness, worry, tears and toil, there is that wonderful healing thing called laughter.
+For the past several years, she has contributed a story each month to the “Old Tennessee Valley Magazine”.
+More recently, she has been submitting articles to a series for OTV called “Welcome to The World of a Geriatric Caregiver” finding among all the weariness, worry, tears and toil, there is that wonderful healing thing called laughter.
 You will find a great many stories and poems enhanced with accompanying photographs never published before as well as providing more insight into how Mrs Heitmueller came to be so creative and why she began to write.
 Mrs Heitmueller has won many awards and is recognized for her quick wit and beautiful expression of even the most common occurrences we all take for granted.
 This is a book you will read from cover to cover and want to share with others.
-Be sure to visit the supporting website BarnwoodandLace.com for more details and a place to contact the author.
+Be sure to visit the future supporting website BarnwoodandLace.com for more details and a place to contact the author.

 3. Walter Walker Brown Sr of Virginia and Tennessee and his Descendants